-- Freshens clothing between wearings helping to remove smoke and body odors.
+Freshens clothing between wearings and helps to remove smoke and body odors

 Works especially well for knit garments like sweaters and afghans

 How to Use Home Dry Cleaning Kits

-When you get your starter home dry cleaning kit home it will include:
+When you get your starter home dry cleaning kit home usually includes*:

 - Stain removal solution.